The Wall Of Shadows

 Will the Gods of Kumbhakarna forgive the people for their insolence?

-The film features Marcin Tomaszewski, one of the most prominent Polish climbers, and the Russian climbers Dmitry Golovchenko and Sergey Nilov, the double recipients of ‘the climbing Oscar’: Piolet d’Or.
+The Wall Of Shadows features Marcin Tomaszewski, one of the most prominent Polish climbers, and the Russian climbers Dmitry Golovchenko and Sergey Nilov, the double recipients of ‘the climbing Oscar’: Piolet d’Or.

 Eliza is a director, alpinist and traveller.
 She graduated from the Academy of Fine Arts in Warsaw and Wajda Film School in Poland.
 Since 2004 she directed awarded worldwide documentary films, often produced in extreme locations: What happened on Pam Island (TVP, 2010), made on Greenland; Walking Under Water, ZDF/Arte, 2014), filmed on the seas around Borneo and underwater, (Hot Docs Jury Prize and Special Mentions at Los Angeles IFF and Palm Springs IFF) and K2.
 Touching the Sky (HBO, 2015), filmed in Karakorum, and one of the most awarded Polish mountain films in the history.
 Since 2008 she is a director of Vertical Vision Film Studio.